-Guideline: Installers who believe that disruption to a DTT installation is caused by LTE 800 disruption should contact at 800.
+Guideline: Installers who believe that disruption to a DTT installation is caused by mobile service disruption should contact Restore TV.
 This is the advice even if the installer is able to rectify the issue so that cases of disruption can be tracked.